Editions of 19th century GUITAR SONGS and CD recordings

 CD CM002 Goethe und die Gitarre In Verbindung mit DanubiaDiscs hat Corda Music Publications eine neue CD veröffentlicht, die lyrische Gedichte und Balladen vornehmlich von Joh.
 Wolfg. von Goethe aber auch von Friedr.
 Schiller auf historischen Instrumenten bringt, in Vertonungen von deutschen Kleinmeistern um 1800.
 Fast alle der 24 Nummern haben Originalbegleitungen für die Gitarre – einige mit zusätzlicher Traversflöte oder auch mit Tafelklavier.
 Gedruckten Ausgaben der aufgenommenen Lieder sind von Corda Music erhältlich.
 Für weitere Informationen und eine Liste der aufgenommenen Kompositionen und biographische Skizzen der Künstler und Künstlerinnen, siehe unten.

-Die CD ist von Corda Music Publications erhältlich:
+CD und Musikaufgaben sind von Corda Music Publications erhältlich:

 Email: Corda Orders oder auch von: Klassik Center Kassel